jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/background.md

 ---
-title: Guide to Background Colors
+title: How to Add Background Colors to Text
 description: The easiest way to print colored background text in terminal output using Colorist for Python.
 Includes code examples.
 tags:
     - Features